BenjaminRodriguesdeMiranda/improvise/README.md

 # improvise
-Improvises a sequence of notes and their timings based on an input melody.
+A Markov chain based approach for improvises a sequence of notes and their timings based on an input melody.